guillempuche/localfirst_react_server/README.md

      ```

    - Replace `"/path/to/your/backend/flyway.toml"` with the actual path to your Flyway configuration file.
 This command instructs Flyway to apply the SQL migration files found in the locations specified within your configuration file.

+#### [To-do] Using a Kysely Script

+1. Create Kysely compliant migration files in `./apps/migration/migrations` following this guide <https://kysely.dev/docs/migrations>
+2. Run the custom script
+   - This project includes a script to automate the migration process.
+To execute this script, simply run the following command in your terminal:

+     ```sh
+     pnpm -F migration migrate-effect
+     ```

+   - This command will locate the SQL migration files in your `migration` app and apply them to your Postgres database, adhering to the order specified by the file names.

 ### Deploy PowerSync Synchronization Rules